 Arrival in Siena, where you settle in at your centrally located hotel Depending on your arrival time, you can go for a short visit to this beautiful old town, one of the best preserved medieval towns in Italy, known for its beautiful heart shape central square and its stunning – though unfinished ‘Duomo’.

 Hotel *** – Siena

-Total walking time: around 1 hour + sightseeing time.
+Total walking time: around 1 h. + sightseeing time.

 Today you continue your walk in southern direction.
-After slightly over an hour through the rolling hills, you reach the charming walled town of Buonconvento, the town where Emperor Henry VII died in 1313.
+The first village you encounter is Ponte d’Arbia, a small village at the bridge over the River Arbia.
+Then, after slightly over an hour through the rolling hills, you reach the charming walled town of Buonconvento, the town where Emperor Henry VII died in 1313.
 Here you walk straight through the old town and have the time for a short coffee break.
 After Buonconvento you will walk through the plain for about an hour, always with the silhouette of the hilltop town of Montalcino, the highest and one of the most scenic villages of the area, in front of you.
 After this flat stretch you’ll start walking up the first hills, through the area of the Brunello di Montalcino, one of the best Tuscan red wines.
 Here you’ll leave the official route of the Via Francigena and continue to climb up to Montalcino, where you’ll stay overnight.
 Do take the time to visit the castle (which also has a wine museum) and the beautiful old town, with stunning views all around.